 Ordinarily, as a married couple, your inheritance tax nil rate band would be £650,000 (£325,000 each).
 Therefore, when you have both passed away, you would pay a total of £40,000.
 (Total estate – nil rate band x 40%)

-However, if you leave your property to your children (or grandchildren etc) you are also entitled to claim the residence nil rate band, currently, for a married couple, this is £300,000.
-So the total tax free allowance is currently £950,000.
-This will rise again in April 2020 to a total tax free allowance of £1 million!
+However, if you leave your property to your children (or grandchildren etc) you are also entitled to claim the residence nil rate band, currently, for a married couple, this is £350,000.
+So the total tax free allowance is currently £1 million!

 Excellent news, using the residence nil rate band means that your family has no inheritance tax to pay!

-However, if you are leaving your children’s inheritance into a Bloodline Trust, YOU ARE NOT ENTITLED TO CLAIM THE RESIDENCE NIL RATE.
+However, if you are leaving your children’s inheritance into a Bloodline Trust, YOU ARE NOT ENTITLED TO CLAIM THE RESIDENCE NIL RATE BAND.
 Therefore, your family still have to pay the £40,000 inheritance tax.
-An easily avoidable situation.